 I was very recently invited by the Port Hope Tourism Board to spend a weekend in the lovely town of Port Hope to explore, eat and see all things that the town has to offer.
 Last year, we visited Port Hope in the fall to catch the salmon migration and I wrote a travel guide of 12 things you must do in Port Hope that you can check out here .
 Our trip this time around included different activities you can do in the summer time!
-I’m going to make this a 3 part guide as we’ll be visiting 2 more times this year.
+I’m going to make this a 2 part guide as we’ll be visiting once more this year.

 Port Hope is a quick 1 hour and 15 minute drive east from Toronto which makes it a great destination for either a mini overnight getaway or for a same day road trip to getaway from all the hustle and bustle of the city.